 High school students who satisfactorily complete a program that includes a modified curriculum or significant accommodations for special needs will receive a diploma that indicates the modified nature of the curriculum, i.e., Modified Diploma.

-STUDENTS: Students with Special Needs
+STUDENTS: Students with Special Needs (DSP 5701)

-If a student with special needs (categorized such as EMR (Educable Mentally Retarded), EEN (exceptional educational needs), or other similar classification, or having a serious physical disability) applies for admission and/or is in need of special placement and admission is going to be denied, or a current student is being asked to withdraw, or being referred to another school, the administrator is to immediately consult the superintendent of Catholic schools so that all necessary accommodations can be made in order to meet the needs of the student and to help make a judgment as to whether or not, indeed, that is possible.
+If a student with special needs (categorized such as EMR (Educable Mentally Retarded), EEN (exceptional educational needs), or other similar classification, or having a serious physical disability) applies for admission and/or needs special placement and admission is going to be denied, or a current student is being asked to withdraw, or being referred to another school, the administrator is to immediately consult the superintendent of Catholic schools so that all necessary accommodations can be made to meet the needs of the student and to help make a judgment as to whether or not, indeed, that is possible.
 Whenever possible, accommodations are to be made to meet the total needs of the student.
 A review committee can be convened by the Catholic School Office, if deemed necessary, before a final decision is made.
 The review committee can include, but not be limited to, the superintendent of Catholic schools, the local administrator(s), parent representative, counselor, pastor, and other designated professionals.
 It will be the purpose of the review committee to help the school make a local decision.
-This review committee can also be convened or reconvened by the superintendent of Catholic schools, if deemed beneficial, when a parent disagrees with a local school decision.
+This review committee can also be convened or reconvened by the superintendent of Catholic schools, if deemed beneficial when a parent disagrees with a local school decision.

 All athletic programs offered through Catholic Schools of the Diocese of Jefferson City shall reflect the values of, and be consistent with the mission and principles of the Catholic Schools and the Diocese.